 Our school maintains a reputation of providing a quality education, caring faculty, and outstanding student achievement.
 Oakview Elementary School is one of 52 elementary schools included in The School District of Greenville County.
 Oakview is located in one of the fastest growing areas of Greenville County, the Golden Strip.
 Oakview Elementary consists of preschool through fifth grade.
-The school opened in 1995 with 752 students and now enrolls 1,026 students.
-Oakview Elementary has continued to enroll 1,000+ students for the past four years.
+The school opened in 1995 with 752 students and now enrolls 903 students.
+Oakview Elementary has continued to enroll 1,000+ students for the past five years.
+The current enrollment number reflects district attendance restrictions to do pandemic mitigation.